 The hot new attraction at Walt Disney World is Star Wars: Rise of the Resistance in Hollywood Studios.
 It’s also the most difficult due to no FastPass+ or standby line.
 In this ride guide, we’ll answer questions about the virtual queue, boarding groups, and FAQ about the Galaxy’s Edge blockbuster.
 (Updated February 8, 2021.)

-Note that we’ve updated this guide for the Christmas 2020 season at Disney’s Hollywood Studios with the new policies and procedures for experiencing Star Wars: Rise of the Resistance.
-Adding further complication to the process, you’ll now have to reserve a Disney Park Pass reservation before visiting, and Disney’s Hollywood Studios is the ‘hottest option’ in terms of those.
+Note that we’ve updated this guide based on the latest trends during 2021 at Disney’s Hollywood Studios.
+Additionally, we cover all new policies and procedures for experiencing Star Wars: Rise of the Resistance post-reopening of Walt Disney World.
+There are several changes, including that you have to reserve a Park Pass reservation before visiting, and Hollywood Studios is the most popular option for those.

 A comprehensive ‘how to ride’ guide might seem excessive, after all, isn’t it just a matter of “sitting down and buckling up”?!
 However, protocol and procedure for Star Wars: Rise of the Resistance is fairly unprecedented in a number of ways.
 This is confusing even longtime Walt Disney World fans, so our goal here is to help you avoid similar frustrations.